Bell County Court Records

 Are Court Records Public in Bell County?

 Texas law broadly supports public access to government records.
 Under the Texas Public Information Act (Texas Government Code, Chapter 552), every person has the right to access complete information about the affairs of government at all times, unless a specific exemption applies.
-Court records generated by Bell County’s courts are generally considered public information.
+Court records from Bell County's courts are generally considered public information.

 - Adoption records — Sealed and unavailable to the general public.